-- Self-assess daily for symptoms of COVID-19 prior to arriving on campus and only come to campus if asymptomatic. - Know the controls required to minimize their risk of COVID-19. - Participate in COVID-19 related training and instruction. - Follow established work procedures and instructions - Report any unsafe conditions or acts. - Now how and when to report exposure incidents.
+- Self-assess daily for symptoms of COVID-19 prior to arriving on campus and only come to campus if asymptomatic.
+The BC COVID-19 self-assessment tool is available online to be used and/or to help develop assessments. - ➤ Know the controls required to minimize the risk of COVID-19. - Participate in COVID-19 related training and instruction. - Follow established work procedures and instructions. - Report any unsafe conditions or acts. - Now how and when to report exposure incidents.